Podlewski/TPD/README.md

-# TPS
+# TPD
-TPS classes at Lodz University of Technology (TUL)
+TPD classes at Lodz University of Technology (TUL)